Go Yale – painted in the street outside Yale’s training quarters at Gales Ferry.

 Yale Varsity at the dock.

 2nd and 3rd Varsity crews, properly dresses in blazers, waiting to greet the Varsity crew.
-The loudspeakers in the boathouse is blasting “We are the Champions”.
+The loudspeakers in the boathouse are blasting “We are the Champions”.

 Coxswain Grant Louis hits the water.